Sweet chery wine recipe

-- Add 14 oz / 400 grams of sugar and citric acid, stir it and install a water lock or a medical glove with a hole in one of the fingers.
+- Add 14 oz / 400 grams of sugar and citric acid, stir it and install an airlock.
 Leave the container in a dark room with a temperature of 65-81F° / 18-27°C.

-- After 4 days take off the water lock, pour 0.25 gal / 1 liter of the must into a separate container, and dissolve 10.5 oz / 300 grams of sugar in it.
-Pour the obtained syrup back into the container and install the water lock once again.
+- After 4 days, pour 0.25 gal / 1 liter of the must into a separate container, and dissolve 10.5 oz / 300 grams of sugar in it, stir it well and make sure sugar dissolves.
+Pour the obtained syrup back into the container and install the airlock once again.
 Repeat this procedure after 3 days by adding remaining sugar (10.5 oz / 300 grams) into the must.

-- After 20-45 days the wine will become brighter, there will be sediment at the bottom and the water lock will stop emitting gas (the glove will deflate).
+- After 20-45 days the wine will become brighter, there will be sediment at the bottom and the airlock will stop emitting gas/bubbling.
 This means that active fermentation has stopped and it’s time to separate the wine from the sediment through a narrow tube into another container.